onnovalkering/brane/docs/installation.md

 ```

 ### Kubernetes
 Brane's Kubernetes deployment relies on [Helm](https://helm.sh) – _"The package manager for Kubernetes"_.
-Please see Helm's [documentation](https://helm.sh/docs/intro/install/) for the appropriate installation instructions for your platform.
+Please see Helm's [documentation](https://helm.sh/docs/intro/install/) for the installation instructions appropriate for your platform.

-First, create a namespace for the Brane instance:
+First, create and switch to a new namespace for the Brane instance:

 ```shell
 $ kubectl create namespace "brane"